Freedom of information

 If you want documents or information about another person

 We have a number of different arrangements in place for a third party to request personal information of a customer.
 The third party must have appropriate authority to receive information or documents about a customer.
-Visit the Personal Information releases page for details and forms.
+Read more about Personal Information releases for details and forms.

 The Freedom of Information Act 1982 (FOI Act) gives any person the right to: